yamautomate/ShellGPT/README.md

 ## How to construct prompts using the ShellGPT Module
 We have several ways of how we can create prompts with the CompletionAPI module.

-The easiest and most customizable one is to use the `New-CompletionAPIPrompt` function.
+The easiest and most customizable one is to use the `New-OpenAICompletionPrompt` function.
 It lets you create a prompt from scratch, or append a query to a prompt.

 Let's create a completely new prompt:
 ```powershell